 Not being even remotely understood when I pronounce cities

 This was frustrating.
 No one understood Lanyu.
 Or Jiufen.
 Or Huotong.
 Or Taitung.
 Or Hualien.
 I usually had to spell it out or type it and show people.
 I would say it a few times usually, and usually different pronunciations hoping for the best.
 Nope.
 Didn’t work.
+Then they would say it and it would sound like what I said, but I know there was probably something I wasn’t doing right.
 I know Chinese is heavy on the tones, but I didn’t know how to figure those out.

 - Write down the city names.
 If you have questions or need to buy train tickets or something, you can show someone.